Jayson Gainza

-Jayson Gainza (born April 27, 1980) is a Filipino actor, comedian, impersonator, host, entrepreneur and vlogger.
+Jayson Camangyan Gainza (born April 27, 1980) is a Filipino actor, comedian, impersonator, host, entrepreneur and vlogger.
 He was the first runner-up (Second Big Placer) in Pinoy Big Brother, as he garnered 312,258 votes, equal to 27.5% of the total votes.

 Gainza is best known for his impersonation of talk show host Boy Abunda as "Tito Bhoy Aboonduh", in the Banana Split segment NNNN: Ntertainment News Na Naman and Banana Nite segment Ihaw Na! (respective parodies of former television show SNN: Showbiz News Ngayon and former Bandila talk segment Ikaw Na!).

-Following the conclusion of gag show Banana Sundae, he became the lead cast member of its considered successor Sunday 'Kada until it went on hiatus in 2021.
+Following the conclusion of gag show Banana Sundae, he became the lead cast member of its considered successor Sunday 'Kada until he went on hiatus in 2021.
 Gainza is later reunited with Home Sweetie Home co-stars John Lloyd Cruz and Miles Ocampo in a GMA Network sitcom Happy ToGetHer.
 He continued appearing in more of GMA's programs and eventually signed a contract with its talent management arm Sparkle on November 22, 2022.

-Gainza is currently serving as a co-host of noontime variety show TiktoClock, which he previously guested.
+Gainza is currently serving as a host of noontime variety show TiktoClock, which he previously guested.